Damien (South Park)

 "Damien" is the tenth episode of the first season of the American animated television series South Park.
 It originally aired on Comedy Central in the United States on February 4, 1998.
 In the episode, the boys' class is joined by a new student named Damien, who has been sent by his father Satan to find Jesus and arrange a boxing match between the two.
 The majority of South Park's residents bet on Satan to win the match due to his enormous size and muscular physique, but Satan ultimately throws the fight and reveals he bet on Jesus, thus winning everybody's money.

 The episode was written by series co-creators Trey Parker and Matt Stone, with additional dialogue by Dave Polsky, and directed by Parker.
 The episode serves as a satire on religion, faith and the nature of good and evil, as well as a commentary on commercialism, the cult of celebrity in America and the nature of children.
 It was originally conceptualized as a Christmas special, but the original broadcast was pushed forward when Parker and Stone decided instead to make "Mr. Hankey, the Christmas Poo" the season's holiday episode.

 "Damien" received generally positive reviews and was watched by 5.55 million viewers when it was first broadcast, making it the highest rated cable program the week it aired.
 The episode marked the first appearance of Satan, who would become a recurring South Park character, as well as the character of Damien himself, who was inspired by the antagonist of the 1976 horror film The Omen.
-Parker and Stone also said the episode introduced several key characteristics of the Cartman character that have endured throughout the rest of the series.
-Michael Buffer, the boxing ring announcer best known for the catchphrase "Let's get ready to rumble!", makes a guest appearance as himself.
+Parker and Stone also said the episode introduced several key characteristics of the character Eric Cartman that have endured throughout the rest of the series.
+Michael Buffer, a boxing ring announcer known for the catchphrase "Let's get ready to rumble!", makes a guest appearance as himself.

 Plot

-Cartman is excited about his upcoming birthday party and lets everyone invited know what present he expects to receive from each.
+Eric Cartman is excited about his upcoming birthday party and lets everyone invited know what present he expects to receive from each, besides Pip Pirrup, who is not invited due to Cartman "shoving his invitation up his ass".
 When they protest, he threatens to ban them from eating the food his mother makes, something that immediately convinces them.
-They encounter a new student named Damien, son of Satan.
-The other boys mock him and, in response, Damien turns Kenny into a duck-billed platypus.
+They encounter a new student named Damien, son of Satan, who threw Cartman's desk through the window.
+The other boys mock him and, in response, Damien turns Kenny McCormick into a duck-billed platypus, then later sets the playground on fire.
 Damien informs Jesus that Satan will rise for a final battle with him of good versus evil.
 South Park residents immediately begin making bets on the fight.
 Cartman is angered to learn the event is scheduled for the same time as his party, and the children struggle to choose between the two events.